jupyterhub/the-littlest-jupyterhub/docs/install/azure.rst

 ====

-By the end of this tutorial, you should have a JupyterHub with some admin users and a user environment with packages you want installed running on `Microsoft Azure <https://azure.microsoft.com>`_.
+By the end of this tutorial, you should have a JupyterHub with some admin users and a user environment with packages you want to be installed running on `Microsoft Azure <https://azure.microsoft.com>`_.

 Prerequisites